dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 We'll then write a Slack Bolt endpoint to handle messages.
 Whenever this endpoint receives a message, it starts a DBOS workflow to durably process the message.

+We start the workflow in the background so we can quickly respond to Slack, avoiding a timeout.
+This is safe because DBOS durably executes workflows: once they're started, even asynchronously, they always run to completion.
 We use the message's unique event ID as an [idempotency key](../tutorials/idempotency-tutorial.md) to guarantee that no matter how many times Slack calls this endpoint, the message is processed exactly-once.

 ```python